Mister Miracle (Shilo Norman): Biography

-Shilo's mother abandoned him as an infant.
-He spent the early parts of his youth in an orphanage in the Suicide Slum in Metropolis.
+Shilo Norman's mother abandoned him as an infant.
+He spent the early parts of his youth in an orphanage in Metropolis.
 Shilo was unsatisfied with his lot in life, so he fled the abuses of the orphanage and began living on the streets.

-Shilo becomes the informal ward and assistant of escapologist Thaddeus Brown, the first Mister Miracle.
-When the mobster Steel Hand kills Brown, his protege Scott Free assumes the Mister Miracle mantle, after which Shilo becomes his ally.
-Scott trains Shilo in escape techniques and gives him advanced New Genesis technology.
+Shilo became the informal ward of escapologist Thaddeus Brown (Mister Miracle), and also served as an occasional stand-in.
+After Brown is murdered by the mobster Steel Hand, his protege Scott Free avenges his new friend's death by taking on the identity of Mister Miracle and bringing Steel Hand to justice.

+Shilo reunites with his brother Aaron, only to watch him be murdered by a gang member.
+Metropolis policeman Solomon Driver leaves Shilo Norman in the protective custody of Scott Free.

+Shilo escapes to take revenge for his brother's death on his own, but Scott and Big Barda convince him otherwise.
+Scott decided to train Shilo in his own special escape artistry techniques and gave him advanced New Genesis technology.

-Shilo later becomes the warden of the Slab, a metahuman prison.
+As an adult, Shilo becomes the security chief of the Slab, metahuman prison.
+For his heroic actions during the "Last Laugh" storyline, Shilo becomes the warden of the Slab, which is relocated to Antarctica.

 Celebrity

-Shilo becomes a successful and well-paid escape artist, using the name Mister Miracle.
-He became famous for large scale televised stunts, including well-publicized escapes from the second dimension, the center of the Earth, and a miniature black hole.
-Inside the black hole, Darkseid subjects Shilo to the "Omega Sanction", causing him to live a series of oppressive lives.
+Shilo becomes a successful and well-paid escape artist, using the name Mister Miracle for himself.
+He becomes famous for large scale televised stunts, including well-publicized escapes from the second dimension, the center of the Earth, and a miniature black hole.
+Within the black hole, Shilo has a vision of a familiar but different life, spanning years.
+In his vision, he still possessed a Mother Box, but had no memory of the New Gods.
+Darkseid subjects Shilo to the "Omega Sanction", in which he lived a series of oppressive lives before escaping.

-In Seven Soldiers #1, Shilo is killed while rescuing Aurakles from the Dark Side Club.
-However, he escapes from the grave and resurrects himself.

-Firestorm

-In Firestorm #33, Shilo approaches Jason Rusch and Martin Stein, the two halves of Firestorm, and informs them that the Firestorm matrix contains a quarter of the Life Equation.
+Shilo heads to the Dark Side Club to free Aurakles and break the Sheeda's contract with Darkseid.
+In exchange, he sacrifices his life, and at the end of the issue his second resurrection is shown—escaping literally from the grave, apparently thanks to his absorption of Mother Box's consciousness and abilities.

 Final Crisis

-In the second issue of Final Crisis, Shilo is seen talking to the Japanese metahuman Sonny Sumo, telling him of a "cosmic war", that "the powers of evil won", and that Motherboxxx is "the only thing left".
-He asks for the hero's help in recruiting a team.
-He leads a team of rookie Japanese heroes in an unsuccessful attempt to combat Darkseid's growing power.
+In Final Crisis, Shilo is seen talking to Sonny Sumo, telling him of a "cosmic war", that "the powers of evil won", and that Motherboxxx is "the only thing left".
+Shilo leads a team of rookie Japanese heroes in a desperate bid against Darkseid's growing power on Earth, but is unsuccessful.